Travel

 If power and placement are awkward,

 solve the physical setup first.
-Travel problems are not only network problems.
+Travel problems are often cable and placement problems too.

 Travel checklist